 ALEKS homework is never graded/regraded manually - get help before an assignment is due.
 There are no extensions for technical difficulties or other reasons - the assignments are all available well in advance of their due dates.
-If you have a legitimate reason for an extension (illness, family emergency, etc.) you must contact the Dean of Students Office to have the situation verified before an extension will be considered.
+If you have a legitimate reason for an extension (illness, family emergency, etc.), reach out to me.
+You may be asked to contact the Dean of Students Office to have the situation verified before an extension will be considered.
+Up to two missed objectives for legitimate reasons will be handled by marking them with an "EX" in the Canvas gradebook.
+This will use the average of your other objective scores in place for the missed assignment.
+If more than two objectives must be missed, that will be addressed on a case by case basis.
+Keep in mind, even though the score will be excused, you will still need to complete the assignment to earn full credit in your ALEKS Pie.
 For technical help with ALEKS, contact ALEKS support (not the Help Desk or your instructor).